OctopusDeploy/blog/blog/2019-09/istio/istio-gateway/index.md

 The end result is that we can access the `proxy` application via the hostname assigned to the `istio-ingressgateway` load balancer Service.

-This change doesn't affect any of the functionality that we saw in the previous blog posts, but does mean that Istio is now effectively assuming the role of an ingress controller by directing traffic from a shared load balancer.
+This change doesn’t affect any of the functionality that we saw in the previous blog posts, but it does mean that Istio is now effectively assuming the role of an ingress controller by directing traffic from a shared load balancer:

 ![](browser.png "width=500")